 Next time the sun peeks over the horizon, bringing with it the humid promise of another hot summer’s day, forget about making the routine trip to the beach, local pool or water park.
 Instead, steer your family-filled car toward Cedar Creek Falls at Tamborine Mountain.

 Not only will you spend less time in traffic and avoid returning with two buckets of sand sprinkled generously throughout your car, but your entire family is bound to fall in love with the gorgeous scenery this natural attraction offers.

 One of the most delightful walks in the Tamborine area is the Cedar Creek Falls Track (1.1 km return), which explores the creek’s various cascades, rock pools, flora and fauna.

-This park section is easily reached via Tamborine Mountain Road, with the turn-off to “Cedar Creek Falls Road” being just past the information map stopping bay on the left.
-From here it is only a short drive down a narrow road and across a tiny creek before coming to the Cedar Creek Falls section and the small car park at its entrance.
+This park section is easily reached via Tamborine Mountain Road, with the turn-off to Cedar Creek Falls Road just past the information map stopping bay on the left.
+From here, it is only a short drive down a narrow road and across a tiny creek before coming to the Cedar Creek Falls section and the small car park at its entrance.

 A Picturesque Picnic Spot